-The Anacortes Community Health Council coordinates the efforts of churches, city government, public agencies, private organizations, and community groups in order to better provide human services to the citizens of Fidalgo Island.
-The Council also provides fiscal sponsorship and the means of collaborative effort for other nonprofit agencies.
+The Anacortes Community Health Council provides a forum by which churches, city government, public agencies, private organizations, and community groups can discuss and explore ways to better provide human services to the citizens of Fidalgo Island.
+The Council also provides fiscal sponsorship and the means of collaborative effort for other nonprofit agencies awaiting 501(c)(3) certification.

 For more than 35 years, the ACHC has supported numerous projects that promote success in school, violence prevention, substance abuse awareness, health education, family strengthening, teen support, and care for the homeless.